-Art materials for mural (butcher paper, markers, tape, glue, scissors, sticky notes), old magazines and advertising circulars for clippings (to place on mural)
+Art materials for mural (butcher paper, markers, tape, glue, scissors, sticky notes), old magazines and advertising circulars for clippings (to place on mural), computer with Internet, printer, printer paper

-Find it hard to explain the wellness concept over and over again?
-Let some pictures (and the kids) do the talking!
+Summon help from the students in your program to build a creative Wellness Triangle mural, panel by panel.
 Begin by creating the framework for a mural to hang in your after-school space.
 Think of a mural that can:

-- · Illustrate the wellness concept

-- · Spark ideas for activities

-- · Capture creative ideas from the kids

-- · Track progress throughout the program

-- Educate others (hang in a central hallway at the end of the program)

-- Encourage kids to practice wellness at home with their families (by cooking together, eating family meals together, and teaching parents and siblings fun new games to play together)
+- · Illustrate the Wellness Triangle and individual concepts - · Spark ideas for activities - · Capture creative ideas from the students - · Track progress throughout the program - Educate others (hang in a central hallway at the end of the program) - Encourage youth to practice wellness at home with their families (by cooking together, eating family meals together, and teaching parents and siblings fun new games to play together)

-Write the words "WELLNESS" in big block letters across the top of your mural.
-Or use letter stencils or computer and printer and then glue-stick them on the mural.
-[Or print out headline from the Chart Bank.]
+Ask a volunteer to write the words "WELLNESS" in big block letters across the top of your mural, or use letter stencils or computer and printer and then glue-stick them on the mural.
+[Or print out headline and Wellness Triangle diagram from the Chart Bank.]
 Under that write the subheads "Physical," "Social," and "Mental/Emotional."
-Ask kids how they would define each term.
+Ask students how they would define each term.
 Write basic definitions under headings.

-- Physical: being active and making healthy food choices - · Social: being respectful and getting along with others - · Mental/Emotional: talking to others and handling emotions well
+- · Physical: being active and making healthy food choices - · Social: being respectful and getting along with others - · Mental/Emotional: talking to others and handling emotions well

+Ask students to volunteer three examples for each subhead and write these under each definition.
 Tell students to cut images and words from magazines that depict each kind of wellness and paste the cuttings onto the mural.